-In a living will, people indicate what kind of medical care, especially life-sustaining care, they would or would not like to receive if they become unable to speak for themselves.
-The most common types of care that are addressed in a living will include:
+This is a document used for people to state whether or not they would like to receive certain types of medical care if they become unable to speak for themselves.
+The most common types of care addressed by a living will are:

-- “Do not resuscitate” (DNR) orders; that is, instructions not to use cardiopulmonary resuscitation (CPR) if breathing or heartbeat stops
+- “Do not resuscitate” (DNR) orders.
+These instruct the health care team not to use cardiopulmonary resuscitation (CPR) if your breathing or heartbeat stops.

 - Withholding food and fluids